 These nutrients are all provided by whole, plant foods, along with the three macronutrients that our bodies obtain energy from.

-One nutrient that needs to be supplemented is B12.
+One nutrient that needs to be supplemented on a vegan diet is vitamin B12.
 Although it is found in fortified foods, it is also a good idea to take a supplement a few times a week.

 The same goes for vitamin D. Unless you spend a lot of time outdoors and live in an area that has eternal summer, low vitamin D status can lead to reduced strength, weak bones and even reduced immune health.